Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

 :learn_more:
   The user clicked "Learn more".
 The user remains opted out in this case.
 This object was removed in Firefox 96.0.2.
+:learn_more_1:
+  The user clicked "Learn more" on the introduction section.
+The user remains opted out in this case.
 :learn_more_2:
-  The user clicked "Learn more".
+  The user clicked "Learn more" on the main section.
 The user remains opted out in this case.
 :not_now:
   The dialog was dismissed in some way without opting in.
 This object was removed in Firefox 94.0.